 - to continue to promote and enhance the ethos of the EPDA via its work programme.

-The EPDA President must have been an existing board member for at least two years.
+The EPDA President must have been an existing board member for at least three years.
 He/she is responsible for:

 The President’s responsibilities include: